 Verticutters, on the other hand, dig deeper into the turf canopy and penetrate the crown area of the plant, possibly below, severing stolons and stems.
 While groomers are designed to condition or stimulate new growth, verticutters are more rigorous and remove thatch.
 When a verticutter passes over a section of turf, results are visible.
-Vertical mowing can be disruptive if you cut deeply into the canopy.
-Upturned soil and debris rest on the turf surface.

 For a free estimate: firstname.lastname@example.org